Collaboration and social cohesion.

-Social action research reveals how social, biological and financial wellbeing arise in relational behaviors whereby one accepts another as a legitimate collaborator.
+Social action research reveals how living and working well together arise in relational behaviors whereby one accepts another as a legitimate collaborator.
 When we recognize each other as legitimate others; we collaborate and support each other, we share what we know, and we celebrate our accomplishments.
 When this is allowed to happen, we are living and working well together.
 There is a trap.
 We change our verbs to nouns and call this manner of living well together our wellbeing.
-These spontaneous relations of living well together occur in the absence of social controls.
+When we do so we strip the essence of living and working well together from our understanding.

-Health is productivity, and social health is as well, consisting of relational behaviors that generate wellbeing, valuable knowledge, and high performance and productivity.
-This is not a guess or judgment, but my inductive theory of living and working well constructed through three decades of social action research data.
+Health is productivity, and social health is as well, consisting of relational behaviors that generate wellbeing, knowledge, and high performance and productivity.
+This is not a guess or judgment, but my inductive theory of living and working well constructed through three decades of social action research.

 Another measure of wellbeing in social networks are maps of social networks of conversations forming from the relational processes reoccurring across a variety of organizational silos, cultures, and settings.

 This is the map of a social system a structure of collaborating networks whereby everyone in the network has sees everyone else in the network as collaborators in accomplishing wellbeing.

 Social network maps bring forth the question of whether, or not, Industrial Age control management networks determine wellbeing in an organization.
 Social action research network maps show that social network runs up, down and across functional and hierarchical boundaries.